 Restaurants in Denmark have reopened with special requirements for guests to have had an antigen tests within 72 hours or a PCR-test up to 96 hours before their visit - or to be able to show a valid Corona passport.

 Please remember the good habits: Wash your hands often or use hand sanitiser.
 Cough or sneeze into your sleeve.
-Keep 2 meters away whenever possible and always at least 1 meter.
-Avoid handshakes, cheek kisses and hugs.
 And most important: If you get symptoms of Covid-19, go into self-isolation and get tested with a PCR test.

 No more than 500 people can gather at indoor events and activities simultaneously at the same location.
 It is therefore not allowed to host and attend indoor events, activities etc. with more than 500 people gathered.
 Some exceptions apply to bigger conferences, cultural and sports events etc.